Amcache ProgramId explained: the 44-character application identity

 Sort-Object When

 This is the lateral-movement pivot.
-If a single host has a suspicious ProgramId, running this query across your collected Amcache CSVs tells you every other host the same application ever appeared on, with paths and times — typically a tighter signal than hash-only pivots because the ProgramId survives small variations in the binary (re-signing, recompilation with the same name/publisher/version).
+A suspicious ProgramId on one host becomes "every host that has ever had this application, with paths and times".
+Tighter signal than hash-only pivots, because ProgramId survives small variations in the binary (re-signing, recompilation with the same name/publisher/version).

 For the full lateral-movement playbook, see Lateral movement and Amcache ProgramId pivoting.